-I often get asked what my diet regime is.
-And while I'm happy to share tips, I always have to put a disclaimer on it that goes something like this:
+I often get asked what my vegan bodybuilding diet regime is.
+And while I'm happy to share tips, I always have to put a disclaimer on it that goes something like this.

 Just train hard and regularly and eat a whole foods, plant-based diet.

-After 24 years of playing football, running, lifting weights, doing body-weight exercises, Wing Chun (it's a martial art) and various other sports, I instinctively know what my body needs and when.
+After 30 years of playing football, running, lifting weights, doing body-weight exercises, Wing Chun (it's a martial art) and various other sports, I instinctively know what nutrition my body needs and when.

-If you are a vegan athlete with specific fitness goals, then you need to consult a personal trainer or nutritionist to help you identify the plant-based foods that will help you achieve that.
+That said, if you are a vegan athlete with very specific fitness goals such as being a certain size or weight, then you need to consult a personal trainer or nutritionist to help you identify the plant-based foods that will best help you achieve that.

 What you will notice about my diet is the balance of beans, berries, cruciferous vegetables, greens, whole grains and nuts and seeds.

 There are thousands of plant-based recipes you can refer to, but I keep my meals pretty simple because I don't have a great deal of time for preparation.

 However, as long as you incorporate these food staples into your diet, you can experiment with combinations and variations until your palette is content.

 - Porridge or oatmeal, with sunflower seeds, pumpkin seeds, flax seed, brazil nuts, apricots, and a banana (or two).